saitaiky/notebook/docs/docs/software-development/system-design/architectural-style/enterprise.md

 ## Top 3 EA frameworks

-:::infoIs there one common EA framework that can adopt all scenarios?
+:::info Is there one common EA framework that can adopt all scenarios?
 There isn't a single "common" Enterprise Architecture (EA) framework universally adopted by all organizations; rather, the choice of framework depends on the specific needs, goals, and context of the organization.
 Companies typically choose one framework that aligns best with their requirements or even adapt elements from multiple frameworks to create a tailored approach.
 :::